Library News Archive From December 2025

 Who was James W. Plachek?

-Plachek was born in 1885 in Chicago of Czech parents, began working with architects by age 15, and attended the Chicago Art Institute.
-In 1906 he was sent by the Chicago mayor to San Francisco to study the effects of fire on building materials – think the 1906 earthquake and fire.
-In 1912 he opened his own architecture office in Berkeley, and worked here until his death in 1948.
-During those decades, he transformed Berkeley as the “unofficial official” architect of this fair city.
+Plachek was born in 1885 in Chicago to Czech parents, began working with architects by age 15, and attended the Chicago Art Institute.
+In 1906 he was sent by the Chicago mayor to San Francisco to study the effects of fire on building materials after the 1906 earthquake and fire.
+In 1912 he opened his own architecture office in Berkeley and worked here until his death in 1948.

-• the old U.C.
+• The old U.C.
 Theater on University Ave.

 What would Berkeley be like without him?